The Education Innovation Funds for Teaching and Learning are now accepting proposals. The deadline to apply is Friday, February 28.

 What you need to do

-• Review guidelines below or download them in PDF format.
+• Review details below or download proposal guidelines in PDF format.

 • Send your complete application as one PDF file — including a cover sheet, proposal narrative, project budget, and letters of support — to eifunds@mit.edu by Friday, February 28, 2025.